itu-bdsa/lecture_notes/sessions/session_00/README.md

-The following describes what we would like you to do before the first session of the course _Analysis, Design and Software Architecture_ on Thursday, Aug.
-31th (10:00).
+The following describes what we would like you to do before the first session of the course _Analysis, Design and Software Architecture_ on Wednesday, Aug.
+28th (10:00).

 We would like that you prepare the following three things: